See how to paint a lighthouse in this step by step lighthouse watercolor tutorial. Includes access to the ChromaMagic color tool.

 We realize that people don’t always have printed reference handy so here at Clamp Watercolor Towers we have built a tool that can tell you the value of any region of a photo just by clicking on it.
 Additionally it will tell you the exact color and chroma of a color so you know exactly what your color is.
 From the screenshots ChromaMagic says that the sky is a value 8 at the top and a fairly bright blue.
 At the bottom it is still a value 8 but now it’s a much grayer blue.
 Find out more about ChromaMagic here and try it out now here.
 You’ll need to download the reference photo and load it up into the tool using the ‘load file’ button.

-Find the color and value in *any* reference.
+Fabulous tool to find the color and value in *any* reference photo.
 Basic version is free to use.

 Paint the sky using a light cobalt blue wash